Full-Time Faculty

 Touro Law Center

-Rodger Citron is Associate Dean for Research and Scholarship and Professor of Law at Touro College Jacob D. Fuchsberg Law Center (“Touro Law Center”).
-He became a Professor of Law in 2012, served as the Touro Law Center’s Academic Dean from July 2014 through June 2018, and most recently was Associate Dean for Academic Development from July 2018 through November 2019.
-Dean Citron began teaching at Touro Law Center in 2004.
+Rodger Citron is Associate Dean for Research and Scholarship and Professor of Law at Touro University, Jacob D. Fuchsberg Law Center (“Touro Law”).
+He became a Professor of Law in 2012, served as the Touro Law’s Academic Dean from July 2014 through June 2018, and was Associate Dean for Academic Development from July 2018 through November 2019.
+Dean Citron began teaching at Touro Law in 2004.
 Before becoming a law professor, he practiced law for more than a decade.

 After graduating from law school, Citron clerked for the Hon.
 Thomas N. O'Neill, Jr., of the U.S. District Court for the Eastern District of Pennsylvania.
 While serving as a law clerk, he also taught a Legal Writing class at Temple Law School.
 Citron then worked for a large Philadelphia law firm for two years before becoming a trial attorney at the United States Department of Justice in Washington, D.C.

 After working for more than ten years as a practicing attorney, Citron decided to join academia and teach aspiring law students.
-In 2004, Citron joined Touro Law Center, where he teaches Civil Procedure and Administrative Law.
-He also has taught courses in Jurisprudence, Complex Litigation, and Law and Literature.
-He also has organized international conferences in Paris, France (on the Alfred Dreyfus affair and the Leo Frank case) and Shanghai, China (on the history and legal aspects of Jews in Shanghai in the 19th and 20th centuries).
+In 2004, Citron joined Touro Law, where he teaches Civil Procedure and Administrative Law.
+He also has taught Jurisprudence, Complex Litigation, Supreme Court Seminar, and Law and Literature.
+Citron has organized international conferences in Paris, France (on the Alfred Dreyfus affair and the Leo Frank case) and Shanghai, China (on the history and legal aspects of Jews in Shanghai in the 19th and 20th centuries) and conferences at Touro Law on Professor Charles Reich and Justice Felix Frankfurter.

-As a scholar, Citron's law review articles have been published in a number of law reviews, including the Stanford Journal of Complex Litigation, the South Carolina Law Review, and the Administrative Law Review.
-In addition to the articles he has published in law reviews, Citron is a co-author of A Documentary Companion to Storming the Court (2009).
-His articles also have been published on Slate, Justia, and SCOTUS blog and in the National Law Journal, the Legal Times, and the Municipal Lawyer.
+As a scholar, Citron's law review articles have been published in a number of law reviews, including the Stanford Journal of Complex Litigation, South Carolina Law Review, Rutgers Law Review, and the Administrative Law Review.
+In addition to the articles he has published in law reviews, Citron is a co-author of A Documentary Companion to Storming the Court (2009) and the forthcoming Learning Administrative Law (2025).
+His articles also have been published on Slate, Justia, and SCOTUS blog and in the Washington Monthly, National Law Journal and Legal Times.
 From January 2007 through December 2010, he served as a reporter for the New York State Pattern Jury Instructions Committee.

 Rodger is married to Andrea Cohen.
 They live in New York City with their twin daughters, Alexa and Amelia.